 Why Does Speaker Sensitivity Matter?

 Sensitivity matters because a speaker requires twice the power, or wattage, to increase its output by 3 decibels — about a 23% increase in terms of perceived loudness.
-For example, to increase the output of a 100-watt combo amp by 3 dB, you’d need 200 watts of power.
+For example, to increase the output of a 100-watt combo amp by 3 dB, you’d need to add a new amplifier section that could deliver 200 watts of power.
 Instead of an expensive amp upgrade, you could likely achieve the same result more economically by swapping out your speaker cone with one that’s just 3 dB more sensitive.

 Thanks to speaker sensitivity, higher wattage doesn’t always mean louder.
 If an 800-watt loudspeaker is 1 dB more sensitive than a 1000-watt speaker, it’ll actually deliver a higher peak SPL (sound pressure level).
 The more sensitive a speaker is, the less power it needs to put out the desired volume.

 Speaker sensitivity is sometimes referred to as “speaker efficiency.”
 All loudspeakers could be considered relatively inefficient, in that they generate a fair amount of waste heat.
 But more sensitive speakers require less power and generate less heat, which in turn means their components can last longer.
 Over time, more sensitive speakers can be a more economical choice, even if they’re more expensive up front.

 How is Speaker Sensitivity Measured?